wnyc/django-crowdsourcing/docs/index.rst

 results and, if you wish, editorial annotations.
 If you don't configure any reports, the application will do its best to generate a reasonable report given the types of questions asked and the survey configuration.
 Reports, like survey forms, can also be embedded in other pages.
+Or, if you want to create your own mash-up from survey data, it can be queried by means of a flexible web api.

 Django-crowdsourcing is a reusable Django application, designed to be installed easily in any Django site.
 It is site-aware, and thus works